 - Phase II – “Voluntary” Production Submissions: Open to industry

-- Phase II – “Mandatory” Product Submissions: New/changed product monographs
+- Phase III – “Mandatory” Product Submissions: New/changed product monographs

 - Phase IV – “Mandatory” Product Submissions: Legacy product monographs

-Currently, Health Canada is in phase I and expects to move into phase II in spring of 2021.
+Currently, Health Canada is in phase I and expects to move into phase II in June of 2021.

 XML Product Monograph Service